 Proof positive example that no one is a scrap of soap too small to be of value

 We’re always excited to introduce a new friend soap, and we’re extra excited about Marci.
 She’s a celebration of an entire group of amazing people at The Other Side Academy of Denver.
 They first reached out to us last year asking if we would be willing to sponsor holiday gifts for their students.
 When we learned about their organization our answer was an elated yes!
-And now, we’re taking the entire month of May to help them celebrate their 1 year anniversary in Denver.
+And now, we’re taking the entire month of May to help them celebrate their anniversary.

 ❤️ Marci is also the real name of one of the amazing folks at The Other Side Academy.
 The Other Side Academy is a 501(c)(3) nonprofit, social enterprise modeled after the Delancey Street Foundation in San Francisco.
 The Other Side Academy functions as a school where students learn vocational, pro-social, and life skills so they can succeed on “the other side” of addiction and criminal behavior.